rjdgroot/rdg-circle-card/README.md

 # RDG Circle Cards

 Visual, responsive and dynamic circular cards for Home Assistant Lovelace dashboards.
-This repository contains two custom cards:
+This repository contains tthe following custom card:
-- **rdg-circle-card**: a single, animated radial circle with value display
+- **rdg-circle-card**: a single, animated radial circle with value display For an extra view with a maximum of 6 circles, download the rdg-multicircle-card (rdg-circle-card needed!):
 - **rdg-multicircle-card**: a 2x3 grid of six configurable circles

 ---